warmrome/Personal-Site/README.md

-## personal-site

-Built with Next.js and Dracula UI.
+## Personal website built with Next.js and Dracula UI.

-## work-in-progress

-More refinements and content additions to come.
+## More refinements and content additions to come.